 Wednesday, July 22, 2020 • 8 a.m.-7 p.m. • $123 • CLICK HERE TO REGISTER ***

 Visit the tiny restored town of Blackwater, Mo.
 Stroll Main Street and enjoy the gardens and antique shops.
 Check out the Iron Horse Hotel and the telephone museum.
 Enjoy lunch at the J. Huston Tavern in Arrow Rock.
 Our meal will consist of fried chicken, mashed potatoes, cole slaw, biscuit, dessert and beverage.
 Afterwards, explore the 1840 Huston Store, summer kitchen and upstairs ballroom and bedrooms.

-The last day to register for this tour is Saturday, June 20.
+PLEASE NOTE: The last day to register for this tour is Saturday, June 20.

 ST. LOUIS HIGHLIGHTS

 Thursday, Aug.
 13, 2020 • 9 a.m.-4 p.m. • $87 • CLICK HERE TO REGISTER ****

 Constructed in 1936, we will tour the massive Kiel Opera House and Auditorium, former home to the St. Louis Symphony and many performers like the Rat Pack.
 Today the building has been restored to the beautiful Stifel Opera House, and once again hosts outstanding performances of all kinds.
 Enjoy a cafeteria-style home-cooked lunch at the popular and plentiful Sweetie Pie’s Restaurant in the restored Grand Avenue Theater District.
 There is a delicious array of entrees and vegetables from which to choose.